rse-ops/actions-cleaner/README.md

 ## Frequently Asked Questions

+> Can I run this on a container?

+Yes, and you'll need to set `docker_purge` to false since Docker does not exist inside Docker!
+The remaining commands should support using sudo/or not.

 > Why does it take 10 minutes?

 There is a tradeoff between uninstalling stuff and time.
 If you uninstall nothing, your builds will start right away, but you get no extra free space.